 A Keogh offers two types of defined contribution plans: money purchase plans and profit sharing plans.
 The profit sharing plan option provides the most flexibility.
 The Keogh profit sharing plan allows the contribution percentage to vary from year to year.
 However, the Keogh money purchase plan option requires the business owner to set the contribution percentage when she establishes the plan.
 This percentage must be met each year; otherwise, the individual will be subject to a penalty in the year the percentage is not met.

-Keoghs have much more paperwork that requires professional administrative assistance and thus incur a higher financial toll.
-If the defined benefit plan is elected, the complexity increases.
-All contributions to a SEP are completely tax deductible, but the Keogh has limitations for the defined-contribution plan option.
+Keoghs have more paperwork that requires professional administrative assistance and thus incurs a higher financial toll.
+If the defined benefit plan is elected, the complexity increases, but so do the contribution limits.
+All contributions to a SEP are completely tax deductible, but the Keogh has limitations for the defined contribution plan option.
 Because of these differences, highly compensated self-employed individuals typically prefer to use the Keogh plan, and small businesses with several employees prefer the SEP.